 Want to learn a simple tip that saves 2 seconds of your time?
 I’ll show you how to launch multiple programs from a single shortcut.
 Some apps go together naturally.
-For instance, Steam and Raptr, Winamp and Last.fm, MS-Word and Photoshop, etc.
+For instance, Steam and Raptr, VLC and Last.fm, MS Word and Photoshop, etc.

 Depending on what you do on your PC, you’ll notice that you are constantly using two or more programs at the same time always.
 After reading this guide, you’ll learn how to bundle these apps to launch when you double-click one shortcut.

 We’ll categorize the process into three easy steps:

 - Create a batch file.

 - Create a shortcut with the batch file.

 Read on, as we go through the detailed steps for configuring a shortcut that opens multiple windows programs at once.